TUDelftGeodesy/caroline/docs/development.md

 1. Create an issue on https://github.com/TUDelftGeodesy/caroline/issues (if the issue already exists, this can be skipped).
 Make sure to add proper labels.
 2. Create a branch off of the issue (on the right in the Development tab)
 3. Checkout the branch in your local repository.
 Now you are free to change everything you want.
-4. In case of changes beyond the parameter files and documentation, test your additions.
-This can generally not be done on your local laptop, so instead you can create a install a separate copy of your branch on Spider using the instructions in [README.md - Personal testing version](../README.md#installation-on-spider---personal-testing-version).
-You may need to create a special parameter file intended for testing, for an example see [this parameter file](../config/parameter-files/param_file_TEST_nl_amsterdam.txt).
+4. In case of changes beyond the parameter files and documentation, [test your additions in a testing environment](#running-tests).
 5. Update the versioning in [pyproject.toml](../pyproject.toml).
 The versioning for CAROLINE consists of three numbers: `X.Y.Z` (e.g. `2.0.12`)
    1. For minor code updates (AoI changes, bugfixes, and so on): `X.Y.Z` -> `X.Y.Z+1` (e.g. `2.0.12` -> `2.0.13`)
    2. For documentation updates: `X.Y.Z` -> `X.Y.Z` (e.g. `2.0.12` -> `2.0.12`)